PioneerSwine996/Selene/README.md

 ## 🚧 Disclaimer

-**Three Reasons Why** is not a substitute for professional mental health care.
+**Selene** is not a substitute for professional mental health care.
 If you're in immediate danger or experiencing a crisis, contact a professional or crisis service right away.

 ---